Published By Janet Gershen-Siegel at December 20th, 2018

 Another advantage is that even new ventures can do this.
 Heading to a bank for a business loan can be a formula for frustration.
 But building company credit, when done the right way, is a plan for success.

 Individual credit scores depend on payments but also additional factors like credit usage percentages.
 But for corporate credit, the scores actually just depend on if a business pays its bills in a timely manner.

 Establishing company credit is a process, and it does not happen automatically.
 A corporation will need to proactively work to develop corporate credit.
 Having said that, it can be done readily and quickly, and it is much quicker than building individual credit scores.
 Vendors are a big part of this process.

 Undertaking the steps out of sequence will lead to repetitive denials.
 No one can start at the top with small business credit.
-For example, you can’t start with store or cash credit from your bank.
-If you do you’ll get a denial 100% of the time.

 Additionally the company telephone number should be toll-free (800 exchange or the like).